Divisions of Play

 Dates of Equipment Issue

-We will hand out our equipment on Saturday, July 15 and Sunday July 30th.
-Parents need to mark their calendars and follow their coaches’ instructions to insure their child attends their scheduled team equipment fitting.
+We will hand out our equipment on Saturday, July 7 and Sunday July 29th.
+Parents need to mark their calendars and follow the instructions in the registration email to insure their child attends their scheduled team equipment fitting.
 For your child to be properly fitted for equipment, especially helmets, the child must be physically present.
 We will not issue equipment to a parent or coach without the player present.

 South Park will likely play home games at Carmel Middle School, but we may have games at local high schools as well.
 Parking and admission to the games are free.
 South Park plays its away games at other association locations around Charlotte, such as Ardrey Kell High School and Weddington Optimist Park